 Servicing involves collecting loan payments, sending principal and interest payments to investors, managing escrow funds for mortgage-related expenses like taxes and insurance, conducting loss mitigation activities on behalf of investors, and administering our mortgage loan servicing portfolio in compliance with state and federal regulations.
 Unlike origination and sale, servicing revenues are recurring in nature and repeat throughout the life of the underlying mortgage loan.
 In February 2023, we completed the transition of our servicing portfolio to our in-house platform.
-For the years ended December 31, 2023 and 2022 we retained servicing rights on 66% and 65% of loans sold, respectively.
+For the years ended December 31, 2024 and 2023, we retained servicing rights on 63% and 66% of loans sold, respectively.
 We service loans on behalf of investors or owners of the underlying mortgages, and because we do not generally hold loans for investment purposes, our loss exposure is limited to investor guidelines regarding the servicing of delinquent loans.
-As of December 31, 2023, we serviced 496,894 customers with \$145.1 billion in UPB of residential mortgage loans, 82% of which was associated with FICO scores above 680.
-Our servicing portfolio is comprised of 65% Agency MSRs associated with mortgage loans that conform to the guidelines set forth by GSEs, and 28% Government MSRs associated with mortgage loans that are insured or guaranteed by government agencies, primarily through Ginnie Mae mortgage-backed securities.
+As of December 31, 2024, we serviced 417,875 customers with \$116.0 billion in UPB of residential mortgage loans, 79% of which was associated with FICO scores above 680.
+Our servicing portfolio is comprised of 56% Agency MSRs associated with mortgage loans that conform to the guidelines set forth by GSEs, and 34% Government MSRs associated with mortgage loans that are insured or guaranteed by government agencies, primarily through Ginnie Mae mortgage-backed securities.

 Our servicing portfolio and in-house capabilities complement our loan origination strategy.
 In addition to fees we earn from servicing the loans, we also derive value from the ability to "recapture" the subsequent refinance or purchase mortgage business of borrowers in the servicing portfolio.
 The value of the recapture business is comprised of both the gain on sale revenue from the origination and with lower marketing expenses than a non-recapture origination.
-Our preliminary organic refinance consumer direct recapture rate for the year ended December 31, 2023 was 66%.
-We define organic refinance consumer direct recapture rate as the total UPB of loans in our servicing book that are paid in full for purposes of refinancing the loan on the same property, with the Company acting as lender on both the existing and new loan, number divided by the UPB of loans in our servicing book that are paid in full for the purpose of refinancing the loan on the same property.
+Our preliminary organic refinance, consumer-direct recapture rate for the year ended December 31, 2024 was 70%.
+We define organic refinance, consumer-direct recapture rate as the total UPB of loans in our servicing book that are paid in full for purposes of refinancing the loan on the same property, with the Company acting as lender on both the existing and new loan, divided by the UPB of loans in our servicing book that are paid in full for the purpose of refinancing the loan on the same property.